cloudposse/build-harness/README.md

 ## Discourse Forums

 Participate in our [Discourse Forums][discourse].
-Here you'll answers to commonly asked questions.
+Here you'll find answers to commonly asked questions.
 Most questions will be related to the enormous number of projects we support on our GitHub.
-Come here to collaborate on answers, solutions, and ideas about the products and services we value.
-It only takes a minute to get started and you can sign in with you GitHub account.
+Come here to collaborate on answers, find solutions, and get ideas about the products and services we value.
+It only takes a minute to get started!
+Just sign in with SSO using your GitHub account.

 ## Newsletter